mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "I'll have six of those and whatever fish you suggest."

   "Alright then.
 Semah it will be.
-Just caught and extra colorful," thi reached for a red fish that was the size of hae hand.
+Just caught and extra colorful," thi reached for a red fish that was a bit larger than the size of hae hand.

   "Do you want it cooked?"

-  "Yes, please."
+  "Yes, please," she replied.

   The merchant set the fish onto a large pipe behind hae that looked to be part of the city itself.
 Surprisingly, the fish started to sizzle right when they hit the metal.
 From a clay pot, thi also pulled out six small balls of dough and set them on a counter.
 With methodical and skillful hands, she rolled them out on a small round table using the round handle of a short boat paddle, and then used the smooth flat blade to move the bread to the hot pipe as well.

-  "That will be 90," thi said, wiping hae hands on hae apron.
+  "90 please," thi said, wiping hae hands on hae apron.

   Melna hesitated and then, recalling that she was no longer within Heiko, rummaged in her bag for two 50 coins and handed them over.